Sudan minister: Return to pre-coup arrangement ‘unrealistic’

 The Sudanese military seized power Oct.
 25, dissolving the transitional government and arresting dozens of officials and politicians.
 The takeover upended a fragile planned transition to democratic rule, more than two years after a popular uprising forced the removal of longtime autocrat Omar al-Bashir and his Islamist government.

-The coup has drawn international criticism and massive protests in the streets of Khartoum and elsewhere in the country.
-A total of 29 people were killed, and hundreds wounded in protests since oct.
-25, according to doctors.
+The coup has drawn international criticism and massive protests in the streets of Khartoum and elsewhere in the country for the past three weeks.

 The U.S. has retaliated for the coup by suspending $700 million in direct financial assistance.
 The World Bank also suspended disbursements for its operations in Sudan, whose economy has been battered by years of mismanagement and sanctions.
 It also was dealt a blow when the oil-rich south seceded in 2011 after decades of war, taking with it more than half of public revenues and 95% of oil exports.